Skip to content

 • Export for SIRIUS: Will export all files needed for SIRIUS

-• Export annotation graphics: Exports annotations like spectral library matches, lipid matches, etc to graphical reports.
+• Export annotation graphics: Exports annotations like spectral library matches, lipid matches, etc. to graphical reports.
 Contains options to also export chromatographic/ion mobility shapes, images, and other plots.

 Workflow parameters and descriptions